 The Adult Education program offers free academic remediation instruction for adults 16 years of age and older, not enrolled in secondary school, who are interested in improving their skills in reading, language, and mathematics prior to taking the General Education Development Test (GED®), college entrance or pursuit of improved career opportunities.
 Classrooms are conveniently located throughout the college service area.
-GED® preparation instruction is also available online.
+GED preparation instruction is offered as a hybrid model that allows students to come into the classroom 1-2 times per week and complete additional instruction online (ADD).
 English as a Second Language (ESL) classes are offered at the College for individuals who wish to learn to read, write, and speak English.
-Ready to Work (RTW) courses prepare students for Career Readiness Certification and the Alabama Certified Worker Credential.
+Alabama Career Essentials (ACE) is a FREE training course designed by the Alabama Community College System to provide Alabamians with relevant, cutting-edge, and industrydriven employability skills training to better prepare individuals for the Alabama workforce.
+The main goal of the new ACE course is to ensure current and future workers are equipped with the skills necessary to enter the 21st-century Alabama workforce.